Africans United (AU)

-Meeting date/time: Sundays at 4:00pm in room 208 of the Lory Student Center
+Meeting date/time: Sundays at 4:00pm Lory Student Center

 United Women of Color is a formally recognized student organization at CSU.
 UWC is a group of women who are ethnically diverse.
 We value our individuality, but there is power in numbers.
 We are here to represent and promote issues that concern us.
 UWC is predominantly from the African American perspective, however, it is not exclusive.

 Meeting date/time: Tuesdays at 5:00pm in the Lory Student Center (various rooms)

 Black Graduate and Professional Student Association is dedicated to fostering community, social events, and scholarship among Black graduate students at Colorado State University.
 We also aim to support the continued academic excellence of Black graduate students through various networking and professional development activities.